 Project Update – Q2 2022

-On July 26, 2022, at the Committee of the Whole meeting, Silas White presented an update on the Everybody Needs A Home project.
+On July 26, 2022, at the Committee of the Whole meeting, the current Mayor of Gibsons, Silas White, who was the Homelessness Coordinator at the time, presented an update on the Everybody Deserves A Home project.

 Items of note included: